 First of it’s kind ‘Army School’ to be started under Vidya Bharati

-Goyal, who is working on the education side of the project, said: “We will take 160 students for Class VI for the first batch.”
+The prospectus for the first batch of students is almost ready and we will invite applications from next month,” Goyal, who is working on the education side of the project, told ET.
+“We will take 160 students for Class VI for the first batch.”
 Children of martyrs will get 56 seats under a reservation scheme.